BA or BSc degree in Archaeology (also a requirement for Study Abroad/Exchange students and Contract students);

 The course consists of 10 lectures followed by a full-day practical session and a presentation session.
 The lectures give you a broad introduction to Dutch criminal law, criminalistics, criminology, human taphonomy and forensic archaeology.
 You will also learn how these disciplines are integrated within the Dutch medico-legal and forensic framework.

 The practical is a hands-on excavation exercise that aims to provide a good insight into the application of forensic archaeological theories and methods.
 The excavation exercise is a collaborative effort of a group of 4-6 participants.

 After the excavation you will write a forensic excavation report, accordingly to the guidelines of the Netherlands Forensic Institute.
-The written report will be presented and defended by the participants before the whole class.
+The written report will be presented and defended by the participants in front of the class.
 Report writing and oral presentation is a collaborative effort of 2 participants.

 The primary goal of the course is to learn how to excavate a clandestine grave and how to report the evidence (in a report and orally) within a medico-legal and forensic context.
 Additionally, the participants will obtain: